michaeljthacker/chrome-bible-speak/README.md

 - **Automatic Scanning**: Detects biblical names on any webpage you visit
 - **Toast Notification**: Shows a clean, auto-dismissing notification when names are found
 - **Selection Menu**: Choose exactly which names to enable pronunciation for
+- **Quick Access Bubble**: A floating button appears when pronunciations are active for easy access to settings
 - **Global Toggle**: Enable or disable the entire extension with one click
 - **Persistent State**: Your preferences are saved across tabs, pages, and browser sessions